Overview of BigQuery storage

 Managed.
 BigQuery storage is a completely managed service.
 You don't need to provision storage resources or reserve units of storage.
 BigQuery automatically allocates storage for you when you load data into the system.
 You only pay for the amount of storage that you use.
 The BigQuery pricing model charges for compute and storage separately.
 For pricing details, see BigQuery pricing.

 Durable.
-BigQuery replicates your data across multiple locations for durability and availability.
-This replication protects your data from loss due to machine-level failures or zonal failures.
-For cross-region disaster recovery, you can set up cross-region copies to back up your data.
+BigQuery storage is designed for 99.999999999% (11 9's) annual durability.
+BigQuery replicates your data across multiple availability zones to protect from data loss due to machine-level failures or zonal failures.
 For more information, see Availability and durability.

 Encrypted.
 BigQuery automatically encrypts all data before it is written to disk.
 You can provide your own encryption key or let Google manage the encryption key.
 For more information, see Encryption at rest.